 Obstacles Faced by Claimants in Jones Act Claims

 All too often, employers and their insurers will look for any way out of paying compensation to an injured seaman, especially maintenance and cure payments.
 Some may say that they are not liable for the injury and attempt to blame it on a pre-existing medical condition.
-They may also delay maintenance and cure payments that usually allow workers to return to work even if they aren’t completely cured.
+They may also delay maintenance and cure payments that usually allow workers to return to work even if they are not completely cured.
 These delays often cause the workers’ injuries to get worse.
 This prevents the recovering employees from returning to work.

-Another tactic used by employers and their insurers is to hire lawyers to investigate the injured employee’s case and find any reason to deny either liability or the injuries occurred on the job.
+Another tactic used by employers and their insurers is to hire lawyers to investigate the injured employee’s case and find any reason to deny either liability or that the injuries occurred on the job.

 In most cases, these disputes are solved between your maritime attorney and the employer and/or insurance company.
 However, sometimes neither side can agree on what a fair settlement should be.
 In such a situation, the dispute must be settled by a state or federal court after a long process.